Genjack/ElectoralSeatCalculator/README.txt

 User.java:
     Generic user input class so handy I've almost forgotten how to do user input without it.
 Created last semester for OOPD, used lovingly ever since.
+I didn't include a test harness for this class because it's tested implicitly everywhere else.

 Utility.java:
     An auxiliary class for Format.java, and acts as a sort of Getter wrapper